 Isolation of tendon derived stromal cells

-. were cut into 2-mm3 explants and incubated in DMEM/F12 (Lonza) containing 50% fetal calf serum (FCS; Labtech) and 1% penicillin-streptomycin (Lonza).
+Tendon cells were isolated from healthy hamstring and diseased supraspinatus tendons.
+Diseased tendon cells were isolated from patients with small to medium tendon tears (< 3cm in length).
+Small to medium tendon tears are known to express genes and proteins induced by Interferon and NFB inflammation activation pathways [8].
+Tendons were cut into 2-mm3 explants and incubated in DMEM/F12 (Lonza) containing 50% fetal calf serum (FCS; Labtech) and 1% penicillin-streptomycin (Lonza).
 Fresh media were replaced every 4 days, and cells were allowed to grow out from explants over time in a tissue culture incubator at 37°C and 5% CO2.
 Once cells were confluent, explants were removed and media replaced with DMEM/F12 containing 10% FCS and 1% penicillin-streptomycin.
 Cells between passages 1 and 3 were used for all experiments.

 Treatment of tendon-derived stromal cells with IL-1